What you’ll learn:

 In the Bézier Masking controls, you’ll find a set of unexpanded control groups.
 The top group, General Options, controls the entire effect.

-✓ In VEGAS Pro, you’ll find controls for up to five separate masks.
+✓ You’ll find controls for up to five separate masks.
 Currently, you’re only using one mask, but you can use up to five in the same effect.

 ✓ Click the triangle next to Mask 1 to open its parameter controls.
 Note that the Enable 1 box is checked, indicating that Mask 1 is active.
 In VEGAS Pro, if you expand the controls for Masks 2-5, you will find that the Enable boxes for them are unchecked.
 Click the Enable box in any Mask control to activate that mask.